 If you have been injured in an accident in Maryland, we want to help.
-William G. Kolodner P.A. can review your case and provide an honest assessment.
+WGK Personal Injury Lawyers can review your case and provide an honest assessment.
 We will explain your legal rights and options for seeking compensation for damages.

 Contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced Maryland personal injury lawyer.
 You are under no obligation to hire our law firm for legal services after your consultation.